Thompson v. Oklahoma: Background

 William Wayne Thompson was a 15-year-old repeat offender from Grady County, Oklahoma.
 His sister, Vicki, was married to Charles Keene, who was accused of beating Vicki and William.
 Charles and Vicki had gotten married when Charles was 18 and Vicki was 15; Vicki says that the entire Thompson family was scared of Charles and that he had once ripped out all the telephone wires at the family home.
 Vicki further says that Charles Keene once held her and Charles' son from the rooftop and threatened to kill him if Vicki left, and that the police could not be contacted because the police liked Charles and Charles was even rumored to be a police informant.

-William and three other men (Tony Mann, Richard Jones, and Bobby Glass) then kidnapped Charles Keene on the night of January 23, 1983, in Amber, Oklahoma.
-Keene attempted to escape, running to neighbor John "Possum" Brown's door.
-He reportedly knocked on the door and screamed, "Possum, open the door, they're going to kill me".
+Thompson along with Tony Mann, Richard Jones, and Bobby Glass kidnapped Keene on the night of January 23, 1983, in Amber, Oklahoma.
+Keene attempted to escape, running to neighbor John "Possum" Brown's door and reportedly screamed, "Possum, open the door, they're going to kill me".
 Brown opened the door, only to see four men dragging Keene from the door and beating him.
 When Brown called the police, the assailants grabbed Keene and fled.

-Keene's body was found later in the nearby river, his body split throat to the abdomen.
-He had multiple bruises and two gunshot wounds, along with a concrete block tied to his legs.
-William was arrested after Vicki confessed to the police that William said that "he had taken care of him."
-The three other assailants were convicted of murder and sentenced to death; Richard Jones was later acquitted in a retrial.
+Keene's body was found later in the nearby river, his body sliced from throat to abdomen.
+Keene had multiple bruises and two gunshot wounds, along with a concrete block tied to his legs.

+Thompson was arrested after Vicki confessed to the police that Thompson told her that he had "taken care of him."
+Thompson underwent a psychiatric evaluation to determine whether he was eligible to stand trial as an adult.
+The District Court of Grady County in Chickasha, Oklahoma found that Thompson was responsible for his deeds.
+He was convicted of murder and sentenced to death by a jury.
+Mann, Jones and Glass were also convicted of murder and sentenced to death, however Jones was later acquitted in a retrial.
 Bobby Glass was killed in prison by Jones in 1984, though no charges were filed and it was believed to be self defense.
-After Thompson was arrested, he underwent psychiatric evaluation to determine whether he was eligible to stand trial as an adult.
-He was found responsible for his deeds and convicted by the District Court of Grady County in Chickasha, Oklahoma.
-He was sentenced to death by the jury.